What is a Load Balancer?

 In business terms, load balancing is about delivering a consistent, positive user experience.
 An e-commerce store, for example, might want every customer to enjoy rapid response times from the site and shopping cart.
 Without load balancing, the merchant runs the risk of customers experiencing delays and unreliable service.
 This could potentially lead them to abandon the site.
 In some cases, the business may have a service level agreement (SLAs) or guaranteed QoS established for the web hosting provider.
 Load balancing enables the hosting provider to adhere to the terms of the SLA.

-Hardware- vs software-based load balancers
+Types of load balancing: Hardware- vs software-based

-Software-based load balancers are more flexible, offering the same functionality as their hardware peers while running on standard hypervisors.
+Software load balancers are more flexible, offering the same functionality as their hardware peers while running on standard hypervisors.
 They can easily be reconfigured to meet changes in load characteristics.
 They also help save rack space in data centers, which is quite helpful for organizations that are space constrained.

 What are some of the common load-balancing solutions?